abhishek-kumar-code/Redfish_Public/Specification.md

 | Edm.Int64          | Signed 64-bit integer. |
 | Edm.String         | UTF-8 string. |

 Property elements may specify a `Nullable` attribute.
-If the value is `false`, `null` is not allowed as a value for the property.
+If the value is `false`, value of `null` is not allowed as a value for the property.
+If the attribute is `true` or not specified, a value of `null` is allowed.

 Example Property element:
 ```xml